vincent-peugnet/antilope/README.md

 Every time an user validate a Sharable, every user managing it win an amount of points, based on :

-- validating user rank (higher user rank give more points)
+- validating user class (higher user rank give more points)
 - the amount of validation already given for this sharable (first validations give more points)
 - divided by the number of managers